NiceneNerd/BCML/docs/README.md

 ### PyPI

 Install Python 3.7+ (**64 bit version**), making sure to add it to your PATH, and then run `pip install bcml`.
-Note that, because of the `cefpython3` dependency, on Windows Python 3.9 is not supported.
+Note that, because of the `pythonnet` dependency, on Windows Python 3.9 is not supported.

 ### Building from Source